ContentChef/contentchef-node/README.md

 // retrieves a single published content from the channel website with the current date websitePreviewChannel.content<IArticle>({ publicId: 'your-content-id' }).then(response => /* handles response */);

-// retrieves a single published content from the channel website for a desired date as specified in the targetDate param websitePreviewChannel.content<IArticle>({
-  publicId: 'your-content-id',
-  // remember, valid dates are expressed using the ISO format like 2019-08-16T12:22:232Z
-  targetDate: 'a_date_different_from_now',
-}).then(response => /* handles response */);

 // retrieves the first 10 contents from the channel website with a specific contentDefinition in another date websitePreviewChannel.search<IArticle>({